 The simplest approach to dynamic rewriting is the in-place replacement of instructions.
 While solutions following this approach exist to replace single instructions [22], we argue that this is not possible in the general case, and especially not for ARMv7-M, as replaced instructions may be larger than the original ones.
-On top, we need to insert additional instructions for instrumentation and hooking.
-This shifts the relative position of instructions to each other.
+On top, we need to insert additional instructions for instructions to each other.
 As many instructions on ARM operate in a PC-relative fashion and jump targets cannot be guaranteed to be preserved.
-While calculating targets of dynamic branches and the required alterations are possible with control-flow recovery heuristics [44], inferring Algorithm 1 Binary Rewriting in SAFIREFUZZ.
+While calculating targets of dynamic branches and the required alterations are possible with control-flow recovery heuristics [44], inferring the register contents statically is non-trivial.
+Consequently, we instrument the binary dynamically at runtime.
+As any basic block is never rewritten more than once, the approach's one-time overhead is negligible.
+We describe the rewriting process in Algorithm 1 and further illustrate the rewriting process on a basic block level in Figure 1.
+One upside of our near-native rehosting approach is that a majority of all instructions require no rewriting at all, as there is no mismatch between the AArch32 execution state on the Cortex-A core we are utilizing and the Cortex-M the firmware was built for.
+Cortex-M processors make use of Thumb-v2 instructions, of which most can be executed natively and without divergence on an ARMv8-A target platform with AArch32 mode support.
+PC-modifying instructions and PC-relative memory accesses are the two only classes of instructions that require rewriting.
+This stands in contrast to the usually deployed processor-emulation-based rehosting techniques, where instructions for one architecture are executed on another and all instructions require translation.